ilyana-8/Museum/README.md

 1. Homepage
 2. About Us Page
+* Abou Us page explains about the history of National Museum as well as the plaque and the objectives of the museum.
+There are pictures of museum and the plaque.

 3. Gallery Page

 * This page displays four galleries in the National Museum which are Gallery A, B, C and D but without any brief explanation about those galleries.